LorenzDuremdes/Second-Brain/appetite.md

 		- they influence neuroendocrine metabolic regulators of appetite and reduce food consumption (Huang et al. 2014),
 		- they reduce emulsion and absorption of lipids and protein in gastrointestinal system and consequently reduce calorie intake (Huang et al. 2014, Pan et al. 2016)

+## personal
+1. something meant to be eaten in small quantities e.g. Roquefort

 # related
 1. [[anorectic]]